-While the volumes of e-commerce transactions is growing, so is the prevalence of fraud.
-It’s the cross-border angle though that is proving to be a problem area.
-Studies have shown that international online payment frauds occur more than 2 and half times than that of domestic channels.
+While the volume of eCommerce transactions is growing, so is the prevalence of fraud.
+It’s the cross-border angle that is proving to be a particular problem area.
+Studies have shown that international online payment fraud occurs more than two and a half times more than domestic channels.

-And the same goes for mobile as well.
-Brazil, Nigeria, Indonesia, South Africa and Venezuela find themselves amongst the top-ranked countries for mobile fraud.
+The same goes for mobile as well.
+Brazil, Nigeria, Indonesia, South Africa and Venezuela find themselves among the top-ranked countries for mobile fraud.
 Companies within those countries are increasingly turning to companies like ours to help protect their customers from fraud.
-So how do we do this?

-E-commerce fraud encompasses a wide range of deceptive activities aimed at defrauding online businesses and consumers alike.
-Below we have listed some of the most common types of fraud:
+eCommerce fraud encompasses a wide range of deceptive activities aimed at defrauding online businesses and consumers alike.
+Some of the most common types include:

-Reputation Damage – another significant consequence of e-commerce fraud, affecting both retailers and the e-commerce industry as a whole.
-When consumers perceive an online retailer as being vulnerable to fraud or lacking security measures, trust erodes rapidly.
-This has a ripple effect on the entire e-commerce ecosystem:
+Reputation damage: another significant consequence of eCommerce fraud, affecting both retailers and the eCommerce industry as a whole.
+When consumers perceive an online retailer as being vulnerable to fraud or lacking security measures, trust erodes rapidly:

 Using multi-factor authentication (MFA) and passwordless login methods, such as biometric verification or one-time passcodes (OTPs), can reduce the risk of account takeovers and unauthorised transactions.

-Machine learning and artificial intelligence can analyse transaction patterns and detect anomalies, such as suspicious purchasing behavior, device inconsistencies, and high-risk geolocations.
+Machine learning and artificial intelligence can analyse transaction patterns and detect anomalies such as suspicious purchasing behaviour, device inconsistencies, and high-risk geolocations.

 Chargeback fraud, also known as friendly fraud, can be mitigated by providing customers with clear digital receipts, proof of delivery tracking, and secure refund policies.